slatedocs/slate/source/includes/gcp/_load_balancer.md

 <code>DELETE /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/loadbalancers/:id</code>

-Delete an existing load balancer
+Delete an existing load balancer.

 <aside class="notice">
 By default the forwarding rules, target proxies and url map will be deleted.